 Model UN Refugee Challenge

-Worldwide, 70.8 million people have been forced to flee their homes due to conflict, violence and persecution.
+Worldwide, over 100 million people have been forced to flee their homes due to conflict, violence and persecution.
 We believe that young people have a central role to play in finding ways to help them thrive, not just survive.

 The resolutions that emerge from these debates will be put before a jury composed of UNHCR members, young refugee leaders and independent experts.
-Awards will be announced in 2021.
+Awards will be announced at the end of 2023.
 The best ideas will be shared with policymakers and be promoted on UNHCR’s social media channels, which are followed by millions of people.

 Who can register for the MUN Refugee Challenge?

-Any MUN organized in 2020 can take up the Challenge.
-The competition is open to MUNs at university and high-school level.
+Any MUN organized in 2023 can take up the Challenge.
+The competition is open to MUNs taking place online and in-person at university, high-school and primary school level.
 MUN organizers are responsible for registering their group’s participation in the Challenge.
 Students taking part in MUNs as “delegates” cannot directly register themselves but can encourage their conference to take part in the Challenge.

 What are the conditions for joining the Challenge?